 MPEG (Moving Picture Experts Group) produces better quality video than competing formats.
 This format can be decoded by special hardware or by software.
-MPEG achieves high compression rate by storing only the changes from one frame to another, instead of each entire frame.
+MPEG achieves a high compression rate by storing only the changes from one frame to another, instead of each entire frame.
 The video information is then encoded using a technique called DCT.
-MPEG uses a type of lossy compression, but generally imperceptible to the human eye.
-There are five MPEG standards being used or in development: MPEG-1, MPEG-2, MPEG-4, MPEG-7 and MPEG-21.
+MPEG uses a type of lossy compression but is generally imperceptible to the human eye.
+There are five MPEG standards being used or in development: MPEG-1, MPEG-2, MPEG-4, MPEG-7, and MPEG-21.

-MPEG-1 provide a video resolution of 352-by-240 at 30 frames per second (fps).
+MPEG-1 provides a video resolution of 352-by-240 at 30 frames per second (fps).
 This produces video quality slightly below the quality of conventional VCR videos.
 Is designed for up to 1.5 Mbit/sec.

 MPEG-1 and MPEG-2 are relatively simple video standards, but MPEG-4 introduces a new level of flexibility with an object-based approach.
 This allows for options such as interactive video and added media components (text, graphics, etc).

 Many applications are available for creating MPEG-4.
 Because the standard is closely linked to the Quicktime architecture, applications that support Quicktime tend to support MPEG-4 (MPEG-4 can only be played in Windows Media Player with a special MPEG-4 decoder pack).

 MPEG-7 is currently under development, is also called the Multimedia Content Description Interface.
 When released, the group hopes the standard will provide a framework for multimedia content that will include information on content manipulation, filtering, and personalization, as well as the integrity and security of the content.
 Contrary to the previous MPEG standards, which described actual content, MPEG-7 will represent information about the content.